webhasan/gtm-datalayer-for-shopify/README.md

 3. Shopify Direct Checkout Tracking ( as **add_to_cart** & **begin_checkout**)
 4. Cart Drawer and Sticky Cart, Sidebar Cart etc Tracaking ( as **add_to_cart**)
 5. Event was tacked by **Ajax Response** so not data discrepancy for edge cases
 6. No **jQuery**, no **3rd Party Scripet** was included, all code was written ES6 Object Oriented Way.
-Added proper error handling so that there is not JS error happening run time.
+Added proper error handling so that there is not JS error

 ## How to use:
 1. Go to theme edit and paste GTM tracking code right after `<head>` tag in `theme.liquid` file